zipped-album/zap/README.md

   Yes, I tried that, but I ran into [issues with Pyglet's FFmpeg wrapper](https://github.com/pyglet/pyglet/issues/419).
 If you know how to make this work, feel free to submit a pull request.

+* **Why is the channel count on my 5.1 surround track reported as "6ch→stereo"?**

+  There is currently no mutlichannel support and everything with more than 2 channels is downmixed to stereo.

 * **Why is fullscreen mode only working on the first display in a multi-display setup?**

   Because Tkinter is not really aware of multiple displays, unfortunately.